About Long Term Incapacity Allowance (LTIA)

 Claiming LTIA and other contributory benefits

-We can’t pay you more than 100% for any Social Security contributory benefit.
+We cannot pay you more than 100% for any Social Security contributory benefit.
 These are benefits that are paid from the Social Security fund not from taxes.
-You can’t receive two overlapping contributory benefits for the same period.
+You cannot receive 2 overlapping contributory benefits for the same period.

 Other contributory benefits include: